swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 ## Introduction

+(This proposal no longer includes the support for delayed enqueuing, which has been moved to a separate proposal.)

 Currently the built-in executor implementations are provided directly by the Swift Concurrency runtime, and are built on top of Dispatch.
 While developers can currently provide custom executors, it is not